By Maggie Moore

 - Has your baby turned into a little Houdini?
 No matter how tight the swaddle is, your baby keeps busting out?
 If this sounds like for your little one it is time to transition away from the swaddle.
 A baby is capable of understanding when it’s time to transition out of the swaddle and will always “escape” from it if they feel it’s the right time.

 Similar to adults, babies can struggle with change; it is simply human nature.
-During the swaddle transition it is important to avoid making any changes to your child’s sleep environment, schedule or how you are putting the baby to bed (especially if they are going to sleep independently).
+During the swaddle transition, it is important to avoid making any changes to your child’s sleep environment, schedule or how you are putting the baby to bed (especially if they are going to sleep independently).

 You should expect some disturbance in your little one’s sleep while they adjust to sleeping without the swaddle and in something new.
 Once they adjust, their sleep will return to normal.
+Sometimes babies might need more freedom of movements, so letting their arms out might be a possible solution to their disturbance during sleep.
+The Zippy Freedom was designed with this goal in mind: making babies comfortable (and safe, thanks to the lack of blankets in the crib) during their naps!

 Similar to adults, babies can struggle with change; it is simply human nature.